CMPE-133-Group-1/dev-dashboard/README.md

 *note: you may be asked to You will be prompted to log in with your mobiscroll account. (its free)*

+## Error: Referring to React-circular-progressbar

+Run the command of `npm install react-circular-progressbar`

+This will install the react-circular-progressbar dependancies required for the project to run.

 ## Error: Referring to Radix-Icons

 Run the command of `npm install @radix-ui/react-icons`